Alicia Ostriker: Personal life and education

 Ostriker was born in Brooklyn, New York, to David Suskin and Beatrice Linnick Suskin.
 She grew up in the Manhattan housing projects during the Great Depression.
 Her father worked for New York City Parks Department.
 Her mother read her William Shakespeare and Robert Browning, and Alicia began writing poems, as well as drawing, from an early age.
 Initially, she had hoped to be an artist and studied art as a teenager.
 Her books, Songs (1969) and A Dream of Springtime (1979), spotlight her own illustrations.
 Ostriker went to high school at Ethical Culture Fieldston School in 1955.

-She holds a bachelor's degree from Brandeis University (1959), and an M.A.
+Ostriker holds a bachelor's degree from Brandeis University (1959), and an M.A.
 (1961) and Ph.D.
 (1964) from the University of Wisconsin–Madison.
 In Ostriker's first year of graduate school, she attended a conference where a visiting professor commented on her poetry by saying, "'You women poets are very graphic, aren't you?'"
 This comment caused her to reflect on the meaning of being a woman poet.
 She had never thought of that term before and she realized that men were uncomfortable when women wrote about their own bodies.
 This encounter became a defining moment in her life and from that moment on, she wrote poems discussing the various facets of a woman: sexuality, motherhood, pregnancy, and mortality.
 On the other hand, her doctoral dissertation, on the work of William Blake, became her first book, Vision and Verse in William Blake (1965).
 Later, she edited and annotated Blake's complete poems for Penguin Press.

-She is married to astronomer Jeremiah P. Ostriker, who taught at Princeton University (1971–2001).
+Ostriker was married to astronomer Jeremiah P. Ostriker, who taught at Princeton University (1971–2001), from 1958 until his death in 2025.
 They have three children: Rebecca (1963), Eve (1965), and Gabriel (1970).
 She has been a resident of Princeton, New Jersey.